hashgraph/hedera-nft-sdk/README.md

 ### Add custom validation rules

 Set custom validation rules by importing new validators from the `/validators` folder into the `index.js` file.
 You can then add them to the `validator()` function.
-Make sure to stick to the `issues` format of errors and warnings (see section "Issues format" for the detailed description).
+Stick to the `issues` format of errors and warnings (see section "Issues format" for the detailed description).

 ```js
 const { myCustomValidator, schemaValidator } = require("./validators");